South Cheshire Pub of the Season (Summer) - The Travellers Rest at Alpraham

-South Cheshire 2017 Summer Pub Of The Year - The Barbridge Inn at Barbridge
+South Cheshire Pub Of The Season Summer 2017 - The Barbridge Inn at Barbridge

 On a wet Friday evening in late July our local South Cheshire CAMRA group set off to the Barbridge Inn, a delightful canal-side pub with a superb beer garden, just off the Chester- Crewe A51.
 Many made their way by bus as the No 84 virtually stops outside, one of the few buses that seem unaffected by the forthcoming proposed cuts.
 We gathered for another well -attended monthly branch meeting in a reserved room in the bar area with about 15 of us present.
 We finished the meeting in record time partly because the background noise of so many locals and visitors enjoying themselves, but also because we wanted to present our Summer Pub of the Season award and get stuck into the Weetwood Beers!